 According to The American Academy of Reflexology, people who have undergone reflexology sessions report health benefits.
 Some of the advantages include: detoxification, improved circulation, reduced stress, and alleviation of allergy symptoms.

-Here, we provide to you with some ways to relieve common discomfort or pain in your body through hand reflexology.
-These tips can be quite useful if you prefer skipping the pills or if access to medicine is limited wherever you happen to be.
+Here, we provide to you some ways of relieving common discomfort or pain in your body, through hand reflexology.
+These tips can be quite useful if you prefer skipping the pills, or if access to medicine is limited wherever you happen to be.

 Headaches are terrible, making us unable to concentrate on anything.
 To relieve a sinus headache, massage the tips of your thumb and fingers.
 The nerves lead to the head and temple region.
 Another method is to massage the area between your thumb and forefinger.
 This can also provide general headache relief.